luxiya01/mbes-score-denoise/README.md

        --ckpt_path <path to the .pt checkpoint for evaluation>
 ```
 Please check the code for more tunable hyperparameters.

+## Datasets

+Due to restrictions, we are unable to release the original training data.

+To create your own dataset for training using [EIVA NaviSuite exports](https://www.eiva.com/products/navisuite), please follow the instructions provided [here](https://github.com/luxiya01/mbes-cleaning).

+You can also create your own training dataset using other custom methods without EIVA softwares.
+The training script expects the following content per multibeam point cloud:
+- `pcl_raw`: Raw multibeam point cloud containing noise and outliers (Shape: `Nx3`)
+- `pcl_clean`: Corresponding clean multibeam point cloud (Shape: `Mx3`)
+- `rejected`: A boolean mask for `pcl_raw` that specifies whether the point is an outlier (Shape: `Nx1`)

 ## Citation
 If you find our work useful, please cite it as